Victoria in July

 Things to Do in Victoria in July

 July is definitely a time to get outside and enjoy the many activities happening around the region.
 From our very patriotic Canada Day celebrations to the artistic showcase of the Moss Street Paint-In, you'll love being in Victoria in July.
-I suggest you check TourScanner to find the best deals on some of our most popular activities
+Be sure to check Viator to find the best deals on some of our most popular activities.

 If you are interested in walking or going for a bike ride, we have a fantastic network of flat and accessible trails throughout the region.